How can it help?

 Common issues that can be addressed within counselling:

-By talking though and exploring your difficulties and thoughts, underlying issues can discovered and be dealt with by adapting a more positive approach.
+By talking though and exploring your difficulties and thoughts, underlying issues can be discovered and be dealt with by adopting a more positive approach.
 You will discover strategies and new ways of coping to manage your problems.
-By engaging in your therapy you will develop and real sense of your true self, boost your self esteem and discover your real potential.
+By engaging in your therapy you will develop and a real sense of your true self, boost your self-esteem and discover your real potential.